grpc/proposal/L9-go-resolver-balancer-API.md

 ### Resolver should be able to randomize the resolved address list

-The current resolver API returns delta, not the full list.
+The v1 resolver API returns delta, not the full list.
 To support randoming the returned address list, there are 3 possible solutions:

 1. Change the resolver API to return the full list
     *   Pro: most straightforward, and each resolver implementation can decide on if they want to randomize the address list
     *   Con: it will be an API change
 1. Do the randomize in balancer, because balancer maintains the address pool
-    *   Pro: no API change, and the current structure still works
+    *   Pro: no API change, and the v1 structure still works
     *   Con: randomizing the resolved address list becomes part of the implementation of balancer, each balancer implementation needs to do it, and it's out of the control of resolvers
 1. Change the structure between resolver, balancer and gRPC. gRPC talks to resolver and balancer, and also maintains the address pool. gRPC does the randomization on the address pool.
     *   Pro: no API change for resolver, not every balancer needs to implement randomization